Tracer1337/react-mui-boilerplate/README.md

 # React Mui Boilerplate

-A powerfull boilerplate for using react with material-ui in the frontend and express in the backend.
+A powerful boilerplate for using react with material-ui in the frontend and express in the backend.
 Redux, react-redux and react-router-dom are also preinstalled.

 ### Quick Start